The vision of the Great Green Wall initiative

 Total GCF commitment: All approved projects and readiness grants in the GGW countries, since the inception of the GCF, are accounted as GCF commitment to the GGW initiative.
 As of July 2023, GCF approved 37 funding proposals, totaling approximately USD 12.3 billion (including USD 3.1 billion of GCF finance, and USD 9.7 billion in co-finance) in the eleven GGW countries.
 On the readiness side, GCF approved 44 grants, amounting to approximately USD 35 million in GCF finance.
 (Please refer to the list of projects & readiness grants for details).

 Scope of GCF’s contribution to GGW pillars: The GGW Accelerator– launched during the One Planet Summit and coordinated through the Pan Africa Agency for the Great Green Wall (PAAGGW) with support from UNCCD – monitors and promotes investment to towards five specific pillars.
 GCF investment in the GGW region contribute to all five pillars of the initiative – GCF recognizes that the GGW initiative objectives need to be approached through tackling problems at national level, hence the Fund considers all of its support to the GGW countries as a contribution towards the GGW commitment.
 GCF’s support to the GGW initiative is monitored and reported using the existing integrated results management framework of the GCF.

-The RSP will have an implementation period of six years with total financing of US$ 12 million.
+The RSP is being implemented for a period of six years with total financing of US$ 12 million.
 It is important to note the RSP is not a grant making facility but will focus on the sharing of knowledge and complementarity between GCF and GEF programs and projects to maximize impacts.